IJES-logo

 Elisabetta Ribet

-Elisabetta Ribet is an Italian theologian and protestant pastor, graduated at the Waldensian Faculty of Theology, in Rome (Master, 1998) and at the Faculty of Protestant Theology of Strasbourg (PhD, 2018).
-Her dissertation, La provocation de l'espérance.
-Perspectives théologiques actuelles dans l'œuvre de Jacques Ellul, (Provoking Hope.
-Present theological Perspectives in Jacques Ellul’s Work), was completed with the supervision of Professor Frédéric Rognon.
-Through her research and translations into Italian of Jacques Ellul work (L’impossible prière, Propagandes), she focused on another major topic to study: the questions and the definition of “Public Theology” in the European, mostly French and Italian contexts.
-From 2018 to 2023, she has been teaching Practical Theology, Ecumenism and Ethics at the Faculty of Protestant Theology in Strasbourg.
+Elisabetta Ribet is an Italian theologian and Protestant pastor.
+She holds a master’s from the Waldensian Faculty of Theology in Rome and a PhD from the Faculty of Protestant Theology at the University of Strasbourg.
+Her dissertation, “La provocation de l’espérance.
+Perspectives théologiques actuelles dans l’œuvre de Jacques Ellul” (Provoking Hope: Current Theological Perspectives in the Work of Jacques Ellul) was completed under professor Frédéric Rognon.
+Through her research and Italian translations of Ellul’s work (L’impossible prière, Propagandes), she has focused on another major topic of study: the questions and the definition of “public theology” in the European, mostly French and Italian, contexts.
+From 2018 to 2023, she taught practical theology, ecumenism, and ethics at the Faculty of Protestant Theology in Strasbourg.

 photo-for-ted

-Jacob Marques Rollison
+Jacob Marques Rollison (Co-President)

-Jacob Marques Rollison is an independent researcher living in Strasbourg, France.
+Jacob Marques Rollison is an independent researcher living in Switzerland.
 His PhD studies at the University of Aberdeen focused on Ellul’s theological ethics.
-His revised thesis, A New Reading of Jacques Ellul: Presence in the Postmodern World, is forthcoming from Lexington Books / Fortress Academic.
-He has recently completed a translation of Ellul’s two-volume introduction to Christian ethics, To Will & To Do (forthcoming from Cascade).
-With Jacob Van Vleet, he is co-author ofCascade Companions: Jacques Ellul (also forthcoming from Cascade).
-He holds an M.A. in Media & Communication from the division of Philosophy, Art, and Critical Thought at the European Graduate School, and a B.A. in Economics from Wheaton College (IL).
+His revised thesis, A New Reading of Jacques Ellul: Presence in the Postmodern World was published by Lexington Books / Fortress Academic.
+He has translated Ellul’s two-volume introduction to Christian ethics, To Will & To Do.
+With Jacob Van Vleet, he is co-author of Cascade Companions: Jacques Ellul.
+He holds an MA in media and communication from the European Graduate School, and a BA in economics from Wheaton College in Illinois.

 Christian R